Dart18-80/NASA-PROJECT/README.md

 # NASA-PROJECT
-Start the two projects separately
+Init the two projects separately

+Last run "npm run watch" in backend
+And run "npm run start" in frontend

 The backend starts at port 8000 and the frontend at 3000